jfrerich/dotfiles/README.md

 in my quest to fine-tune my setup.
 I use Linux, more specifically openSUSE, so be aware that I haven't used my dotfiles on another OS or Linux distribution.

+I use this repo to store my dotfiles and explain how to setup the files on my computer.

 ### Explanations

-I use GNU Stow to manage my dotfiles as it is simple to use and keeps my home directory clean without any git files.
+By adding all my dotfiles in a git repo and cloning to a local ~/dotfiles directory I'm able to consolidate accomplish a few things.

+1. All dotfiles are in one directory
+1. The git repo doesn't exist in my home directory
+1. All files are version controlled

+GNU Stow is used to link the files in ~/dotfiles to the $HOME directory.
+Because the symlinks exist in $HOME, they are sourced as normal by tools such as vim, zsh, .etc

 To understand how to use GNU Stow, I recommend you to read the link *Using GNU Stow to manage your dotfiles* from the **Credits** section below.

 ### DOTFILES